-Choosing Roof Replacement Material
+Choosing Replacement Roof Material

-When deciding what type of roof will be best for your home, you’ll want to take into consideration all the functional, visual, structural, and price-related factors of your home and roof.
-Stapleton Roofing’s team of roofing experts offers this roof material replacement guide to help you while you are exploring roofing material options.
+When deciding what type of roofing will be best for your home, you’ll want to take into consideration all the functional, visual, structural, and price-related factors of your home and roof.
+Stapleton Roofing’s team of roofing experts offers this roof material guide to help you while you are exploring roofing material options.
 Using our advice on picking roofing can give you an advantage and make sifting through your options easier to navigate.
 Take a look at each of these factors, and keep in mind those that are most important to you as a homeowner.

-Even if you are getting a necessary roof replacement because your previous roof was worn out, you do not have to use the same roofing material for replacement that you had for your roof previously.
-There are several roofing options open to you, and a roof replacement is the perfect time to explore your options, compare the advantages and disadvantages of each, and make a decision about the type of roofing you really want to see on your home.
-Don’t allow yourself to be limited!
+Even if you are replacing a roof out of necessity because your previous one was worn out, you do not have to use the same roofing materials for replacement that you had for your roof previously.
+There are several roofing options open to you, and having a roof replaced is the perfect time to explore your options, compare the advantages and disadvantages of each, and make a decision about the type of roofing you really want to see on your home.

 1. Roof Pitch

 Experienced roofing companies, including Stapleton Roofing, would advise you to determine first whether your roof is sloped or flat.
-Its pitch alone will narrow down your options.
+Its pitch alone will narrow down your choices.
 Gravity helps sloped roofs to drain water more easily while it increases the susceptibility of flat ones to leak due to hydrostatic pressure.

 2. Home Style

-Most traditional homes use either shakes or shingles.
+Most traditional homes use either wood shakes or wood or asphalt shingles.
 If you want to put a premium on architectural authenticity, choose a roofing product that accentuates your Old World home’s distinctive character.
 Tiles have a lot of elegance, and they tend to make the roof of a home stand out a lot more than other types of roofing.
 Shingles can have a similar but more subtle and practical-looking effect.
 Flat roofing is minimalistic and simple, creating a basic look that a lot of Arizona residents love.
-When you are exploring roofing material options, taking into consideration their appearance and how they will look on your home is a step you cannot skip.
-The appearance of your home will even effect how much you are able to resell your home for in the future, and this might influence what type of roof you choose.
+Consult a roofing contractor about your home or building and what sort of new roof would look ideal on it.

 3. Price Range

-Although tile roofing is expensive, its other features make it one of the most popular roofing options in Arizona.
+Although tile roofing is expensive, its other features made it one of the most popular roofing options in Arizona.
 Taking into consideration its long-term cost-effectiveness per square or per square foot will help a lot.
-Some of the best advice on picking roofing material for your home is to consider not only its up-front cost per square (remember that a square is 100 square feet of material), but what it will cost long term to repair, maintain, and how it will effect other expenses in your home such as energy use.
+Some of the best advice on picking roofing material for your home is to consider not only its up-front cost per square (remember that a square is 100 square feet of material), but what it will cost per square long term to repair, maintain, and how it will effect other expenses in your home such as energy use.

 4. Local Climate

 Temperature is another consideration in relation to climate when deciding what type of roof material is best for your home.
 Arizona residents usually prefer a roofing material that is a strong insulator, such as tile or foam.
 This factor can help you cut down your heating and A/C expenses as well as protecting against the rough climate and extreme weather so characteristic of Arizona.
 Taking local climate into consideration is one of the most important steps in our roof material guide.
 Metal roof technology like standing seam, metal roof shingles, and other forms of metal roofs actually have great energy efficient properties.
 A metal roof is a long term cost effective choice when it comes to the best roofing choices for Arizona buildings and property.

 5. Long-Term Maintenance

 Some types of roofing have tradeoffs in how difficult or expensive maintenance is versus how frequently it is needed.
 For example, flat roofing needs frequent maintenance, but it is relatively very easy to maintain.
-When choosing roof replacement material, take into account how much maintenance you are willing to take on for your roof.
+When choosing roof material, take into account how much maintenance you are willing to take on for your roof.